top of page

 & "don't doubt".

-• my aries nature pushes me to take risks and be
+• my aries nature pushes me to take risks and

-drawn to red things.
+be drawn to red things.

-• i can help provide needed breathing space for you
+• i can help provide needed breathing space for

-amidst the storms of life.
+you amidst the storms of life.

-• with incredible gratitude i offer an open, listening heart.
+• with incredible gratitude i offer an open,

 • i promise to bring my best to you on this journey.